RLWRLD/Isaac-GR00T/README.md

 python scripts/inference_service.py  --client
 ```

+**Note**: we also support HTTP server and client mode, by include `--http-server` in both the server and client scripts above.

 ### 2.2 Inference with Python TensorRT (Optional)

 To inference with ONNX and TensorRT, please refer to [`deployment_scripts/README.md`](deployment_scripts/README.md).